xapax/security/powershell.md

-# Powershell
+# PowerShell

-Powershell is windows new shell.
+PowerShell is Windows new shell.
 It comes by default from Windows 7.
 But can be downloaded and installed in earlier versions.

-- Powershell provides access to almost everything an attacker might want.
+- PowerShell provides access to almost everything an attacker might want.
 - It is based on the .NET framework.
 - It is basically bash for windows

 ## Basics

-So a command in powershell is called **cmdlet**.
-To get help on how to use a cmdlet in powershell, the man-page, you do:
+So a command in PowerShell is called **cmdlet**.
+To get help on how to use a **cmdlet** while in PowerShell, the man-page, you do:

 ```
 Get-Help	<cmdlet	name	|	topic	name>